-The book of Job issues some everlasting truths throughout its pages.
+The book of Job issues incredible truths throughout its pages.
 Those that have studied Job understand that it speaks of the virtues of faith, patience, faithfulness, and the ultimate triumph of good over evil.
-These verities have blessed many people during their season of sorrow or deprivation.
-But when you take a closer investigation at Job you discover it reveals fearsome truths as well.
+And these verities comfort us during seasons of sorrow, loneliness, or deprivation.
+But when you investigate Job more closely, you discover that it also reveals fearsome truths as well.
 Let’s take a moment to mention several of these fearsome truths:

 First, Job’s trouble exposes Satan’s unremitting hatred for godly people.
 God’s testimony of Job was this: “He is perfect and upright, and no one in the earth is like him.”
 Yet, it was this man of perfection whom Satan attacked with an unrelenting assault.

 Secondly, it reveals Satan’s malicious and destructive work.
 The devil relentlessly attacked Job.
 He ravaged every area of this righteous man’s life and reduced his welfare to nothing but an ash heap to sit in where he could scrape his sores.

 Thirdly, Job illustrates that misfortunes don’t always come from sinning.
 Job was absolutely positive that a personal sin hadn’t incurred his calamity.
 That’s why he refused the recrimination of his accusers.
 Plainly and simply this narrative reveals that bad things happen to good people.

 But there are not only fearful truths deduced from Job’s experience, there are consoling lessons from Scripture’s oldest book:

 Job reveals the truth that faith can withstand and even triumph over every evil attack.
 Despite losing every temporal possession of worth, Job’s faith never wavered.
 Faith was the one possession Satan couldn’t steal from Job.